sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

     </div>
 </div>
 <div class="caption">
-    Figure 10: Materializing a Jacobian with forward-mode ASD: (a) compressed evaluation of orthogonal columns (b) decompression to Jacobian matrix
+    Figure 10: Computing a Jacobian with forward-mode ASD: (a) compressed evaluation of orthogonal columns (b) decompression to Jacobian matrix
 </div>

-The same idea can also be applied to reverse mode AD, as shown in Figure 11.
+The same idea can also be applied to reverse-mode AD, as shown in Figure 11.
 Instead of leveraging orthogonal columns, we rely on orthogonal rows.
-We can then materialize multiple rows in a single VJP.
+We can then compute multiple rows in a single VJP.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">